Imtiyaj5791/DevOps-Journey/Important/AWS.md

 ---

-# AWS Systems Manager (SSM)

-## 7. What is AWS Systems Manager and how have you used it?
+#93 What is AWS Systems Manager and how have you used it?

 AWS Systems Manager is used to **manage AWS instances centrally**.